whiteStainX/when/BAND_PLAN.md

    configuration from the live `FeatureExtractor` settings so telemetry mirrors runtime behavior.

-## Phase 2 – Single Panel Prototype
+## Phase 2 – Direct-Drive Panel Prototype

+**Goal:** Create a working, single-panel animation that directly maps audio features to sprite changes, without a formal state machine.
+This prioritizes immediate visual feedback.

-1. **Instrument heuristics implementation**
+1.  **Instrument Heuristics Implementation**
-   Code `InstrumentHeuristics` and `InstrumentStateMachine` for one role (e.g., Drummer) using thresholds from `BAND.md`.
+    Code the `InstrumentHeuristics` for one role (e.g., Drummer).
+The `activity_score` method will be the primary output, directly translating audio features into a [0,1] activity level.
-   _Validation_: Feed recorded features into a deterministic test harness; assert state transitions follow the expected timeline (idle → normal → fast).
+    _Validation_: Feed recorded features into a deterministic test harness; assert that the `activity_score` for the Drummer role increases significantly in response to `bass_beat` and `treble_beat` flags.

-2. **PanelController skeleton**
+2.  **Simplified PanelController**
-   Create `PanelController` with init/update/render pipeline and integrate the single role.
+    Create the `PanelController` but **without** the `InstrumentStateMachine`.
+Its `update` loop will:
+    a.
+Call the `InstrumentHeuristics` to get the current `activity_score`.
+    b.
+Use a simple `if/else if/else` block to select the animation sequence:
+        - `if (activity_score > config.fast_in)` -> play `fast` loop.
+        - `else if (activity_score > config.idle_floor)` -> play `normal` loop.
+        - `else` -> play `idle` loop.
+    c.
+Tell the `SpritePlayer` to use the selected sequence.
-   _Validation_: Manual run of the visualizer in “single panel mode”; confirm frame rate is stable and debug overlay shows activity/spotlight scores.
+    _Validation_: Manual run of the visualizer in "single panel mode."
+Confirm the Drummer sprite correctly switches between idle, normal, and fast animations in response to the music's intensity.

-## Phase 3 – Full Band Layout & Spotlight
+## Phase 3 – Full Band Layout & Independent Animation

+**Goal:** Display all four band members on screen, each animating independently based on their own heuristics.

-1. **BandDirectorAnimation integration**
+1.  **BandDirectorAnimation Integration**
-   Instantiate four `PanelController`s, compute the 2×2 layout, and manage per-panel planes.
-   _Validation_: Render on minimum supported terminal size; ensure borders/titles fit and there are no overlaps or clipping.
+    Implement the `BandDirectorAnimation` class.
+Its primary job is to instantiate four `PanelController`s (one for each role), compute the 2x2 panel layout, and create the `ncplane` for each panel.
+    _Validation_: On launch, all four panels appear with their titles and borders, each showing their respective character in the `idle` state.
+The layout adapts correctly to terminal resizing.

+2.  **Parallel Heuristics Update**
+    In `BandDirectorAnimation::update`, iterate through all four `PanelController`s and call their individual `update` methods, passing in the global `FeatureView`.
+Each panel will run its own independent logic.
+    _Validation_: Manual run with music.
+All four members animate at the same time, but with different patterns.
+The Bassist should be more active during bass-heavy sections, the Drummer during percussive sections, etc. There is no spotlighting yet.

+## Phase 4 – Advanced State & Spotlight Orchestration

+**Goal:** Re-introduce state management to create more deliberate, less "flappy" animations and implement the coordinated spotlight feature.

+1.  **Implement `InstrumentStateMachine`**
+    Now, build the `InstrumentStateMachine` as originally designed, complete with hysteresis timers (`idle_hold_sec`, `fast_hold_sec`).
+Refactor `PanelController` to use the state machine instead of the direct `if/else` logic.
+The FSM will now be responsible for deciding the `MemberState`.
+    _Validation_: Manual run.
+The animations should now feel more "sticky."
+A character entering the `fast` state will remain there for a minimum duration, even if the audio energy dips for a moment, preventing frantic switching.

-2. **Spotlight orchestration**
+2.  **Spotlight Scoring & Orchestration**
-   Implement beat-aligned spotlight policy with bar-length holds and priority rules.
+    Implement the `spotlight_score` method in `InstrumentHeuristics`.
+In `BandDirectorAnimation`, implement the `manage_spotlight` policy.
+On each frame, it will:
+    a.
+Check the `spotlight_score` from all four panels.
+    b.
+If no one is in the spotlight, grant it to the panel with the highest score above a threshold, aligned to the next beat (`features.beat_phase`).
+    c.
+If a panel is already in the spotlight, keep it there until its `spotlight_min_bars` duration has elapsed.
-   _Validation_: Use synthetic feature sequences to assert only one spotlight is active at a time and that lock timers respect the configured minimum bars.
+    _Validation_: Use a debug overlay to print the spotlight scores for each member.
+Verify that only one member enters the spotlight at a time and that the lock is held for the correct duration.

-3. **Zoom assets + transitions**
+3.  **Zoom Assets & Transitions**
-   Wire optional `spotlight_hi` sprite sets and plane translation for subtle motion.
+    Update `PanelController` to use the optional `spotlight_hi` sprite set when its state machine enters the `Spotlight` state.
-   _Validation_: Manual check that spotlight entry/exit has no flicker and higher-resolution assets line up with panel boundaries.
+    _Validation_: Manual check that spotlight entry correctly triggers the switch to the higher-resolution asset.

-## Phase 4 – Configuration & Robustness
+## Phase 5 – Configuration & Robustness

-1. **Configuration parsing**
+1.  **Configuration Parsing**
-   Extend `AppConfig` / `AnimationConfig` and `src/config.cpp` to read `[visual.band]` plus per-member tables.
+    Extend `AppConfig` / `AnimationConfig` and `src/config.cpp` to read `[visual.band]` plus per-member tables from `when.toml`.
     _Validation_: Add unit tests that load fixture TOML files (complete, partial, malformed) and confirm defaults or errors fire as documented.

-2. **Runtime toggles & degradation**
+2.  **Runtime Toggles & Degradation**
     Implement flags for spotlight enablement, border rendering, and fallback animation FPS when frame budget is tight.
     _Validation_: Stress test by artificially reducing frame budget; ensure toggles kick in and telemetry logs the mode change.

-3. **End-to-end acceptance run**
+3.  **End-to-end Acceptance Run**
     Execute the full visualizer with real audio, verifying heuristics degrade gracefully when chroma is disabled.
-   _Validation_: QA checklist with screenshots/video captures for all four instruments in idle/normal/fast/spotlight states.
+    _Validation_: QA checklist with screenshots/video captures for all four instruments in all states.

-## Phase 5 – Polish & Knowledge Transfer
+## Phase 6 – Polish & Knowledge Transfer

-1. **Documentation pass**
+1.  **Documentation Pass**
     Update `BAND.md`, `when.toml` comments, and inline code docs to reflect shipped behavior.
     _Validation_: Peer review sign-off plus lint/CI run with documentation build (if any).

-2. **Support tooling**
+2.  **Support Tooling**
     Add developer shortcuts (hotkeys, debug overlays, logging toggles) to aid future tuning.
     _Validation_: Demonstrate the tooling in a walkthrough session recorded for the team wiki.

-3. **Post-launch monitoring hooks**
+3.  **Post-launch Monitoring Hooks**
     Emit optional metrics (e.g., spotlight uptime, average FPS) to the existing telemetry channel or logs.
     _Validation_: Confirm metrics appear during a 10-minute soak test and can be graphed via the standard observability stack.